Terrible Towel: Origin

 In the weeks leading up to the game, Cope advertised the idea of the towel to fans on the radio and evening television news, using the phrase "The Terrible Towel is poised to strike!"
 However, Atkins grew nervous that fans would think the towel was a jinx if the Steelers lost the game.
 Cope agreed to poll players on their view of the towel.
 Linebacker Jack Ham told Cope, "I think your idea stinks"; Ernie "Fats" Holmes was also against the idea.
 Also against the idea of the Towel was Andy Russell, who mirrored Cope's original thoughts, "We're not a gimmick team.
 We've never been a gimmick team."
 Cope simply replied, "Russell, you're sick."
 Growing nervous about the negative feedback, Cope, who had already advertised the towel on the news multiple times, polled the rest of the players with a "banana-republic vote".

 The Towel made its debut on December 27, 1975, in a playoff game against the Baltimore Colts.
 Prior to the game, Cope, whose idea had been mocked by the local Pittsburgh Post-Gazette, watched the gathering fans through his binoculars from the broadcast booth.
 He saw fewer than a dozen towels while players were going through pre-game warm-ups.
 Cope recalls, "Nearing kickoff, the Steelers gathered in their tunnel for introductions, whereupon the crowd exploded—and suddenly, by my estimation, 30,000 Terrible Towels twirled from the fists of fans around the stadium!"
 The Steelers went on to defeat the Colts 28–10.
 In the following weeks, the team defeated the Oakland Raiders and Dallas Cowboys, to capture the franchise's second consecutive Super Bowl victory.
 Even while the Steelers struggled through the 1980s, the Towel remained a large part of the franchise.
-During the Towel's debut game Andy Russell, who had opposed the idea of the Towel, returned a fumble 93‒yards for a touchdown.
+During the Towel's debut game, Andy Russell returned a fumble 93‒yards for a touchdown.
 The play inspired local fan Lisa Benz to write about the Towel, which she later sent to Cope.
 In part, her poem read: